dougholland/ColorTest/README.md

 This readme will be updated once Apple Developer Support provides some insight and any workarounds.

+In the following screenshot below, the background color of the MapFeature representing Josura Tree National Park, is correctly shown in the light appearance on the iPhone 16 Pro simulator, but not on the iPhone 16 Pro Max simulator.
+The original color and transformed colors are correct but the color retrieved from SwiftData is the light appearance variation and not the dark appearance variation.

 ![Color Bug 1](https://github.com/user-attachments/assets/c43742a5-b0d4-40f6-b101-0a99fe0b0df4)

-Interestingly, the background color used for the MapFeature representing Mount Whitney, shown on the left of the screenshot below, does not appear in the three color rectangles.
-In light appearance however, as with the previous example, the background color is correctly displayed.
+Interestingly, the background color used for the MapFeature representing Mount Whitney, shown on the left of the screenshot below, does not appear in any of the three color rectangles.
+In light appearance however, as with the previous example, the background color is correctly displayed in all three.

 ![Color Bug 2](https://github.com/user-attachments/assets/6ad5010e-1242-4446-80aa-a6ad316a3fd2)